-These are assets which can quickly be converted into cash.
-For example, checking and savings accounts.
+These are assets that can quickly be converted into cash, such as checking and savings accounts.
 Some of these liquid assets must be turned over to the courts and distributed among your creditors as partial repayment of the owed debt.

 How Do I Qualify?

 Qualifying for Chapter 7 requires passing a means test proving that your income is less than the median income, taking into account your family size in your state.
 Those who fail the means test will not be allowed to file Chapter 7 and must instead file Chapter 13.

 Additionally, after the means test, individuals must receive credit counseling from an approved credit counseling agency.
 These approved credit counseling agencies can be found on the website of the U.S. Trustee Program.

 Filing for a Chapter 7 bankruptcy, or any bankruptcy, is a serious matter that holds a lot of questions.
 How much debt do I have to accumulate before I qualify?
 What will this do to my credit score?
 Should filing for bankruptcy only take place at a certain time?
 There aren’t exact answers to these questions, and they could easily vary depending on your circumstances.
 However, a good rule of thumb is that you should at least consider filing if your debt is continuously accumulating, or you cannot pay off monthly cycles and your income is low enough to qualify for a Chapter 7 bankruptcy.